mediassarQlikBranch/SimpleFieldSelect/README.md

 Download a ZIP file from the dist directory or clone the branch.
 Install the zip as any Qlik Sense extension.

 ## Latest features
+- Bug fix: If default value with variable is used it might cause infinite loop and flickering.
+Tip: Do not use variable default, set variale value hard coeded instead.
-- Bugfix: In a mashup variable values may have not been set correctly with latest Qlik Sense versions
+- Bug fix: In a mashup variable values may have not been set correctly with latest Qlik Sense versions
 - Fix for search icon.
 Since latest(s) Qlik Sense versions Full screen icon was overlapping search icon.
 This is first quick fix for this issue.
 - Default colors of Select2 visualization changed to Qlik colors
 - Set font and background colors or custom CSS when mouse hovers on an element.